 #1 - My First Horse - Blue Boy

-I can’t remember a time in my life that I didn’t yearn for a horse.
-I think it’s all I ever asked for from the time I could talk.
+All I ever asked for from the time I could talk was a horse.
 My parents finally gave in when my grandpa found one for me.
-I recall going out to a pasture with an old cowboy and meeting Blue Boy for the first time.
+We went out to a pasture with an old cowboy and met Blue Boy for the first time.
 He was a three-year-old, green-broke Morgan/Arabian cross.
 I absolutely loved him!
-I’m pretty sure I didn’t take him for a test ride or learn how to handle him.
-I was eight and we had no experience with horses.
+I didn’t take him for a test ride or learn anything about handling him.
+I was eight years old and we had no experience with horses.
 To this day, I wonder what my parents were thinking!

 We spent our summers together from sun-up to sundown riding through the hayfields and playing games of pretend with my friend and her pony.
 We were cowgirls, warriors, circus riders, jockeys, and storm-chasers.
 During the winters, we often made tracks through the snow with me riding bareback to take advantage of Blue’s body heat.
 My relationship with him was effortless.
 Sometimes I chose what we would do and sometimes he did.
 We would just “be'' together and that was all that mattered.
 I joined 4-H and Blue and I went on trail rides, showed at the fair, walked in parades, and went trick-or-treating together.